mac-can/KvaserCAN-Library/Sources/MacCAN/README.md

 This work is dual-licensed under the terms of the BSD 2-Clause "Simplified" License and under the terms of the GNU General Public License v3.0 (or any later version).
 You can choose between one of them if you use this work in whole or in part.

-`SPDX-License-Identifier: BSD-2-Clause OR GPL-3.0-or-later`

 ### Trademarks

 Mac and macOS are trademarks of Apple Inc., registered in the U.S. and other countries. \
 PCAN is a registered trademark of PEAK-System Technik GmbH, Darmstadt, Germany. \
 Qt is a registered trademark of The Qt Company Ltd. and its subsidiaries. \
-All other company, product and service names mentioned herein may be trademarks, registered trademarks, or service marks of their respective owners.
+All other company, product and service names mentioned herein are trademarks, registered trademarks or service marks of their respective owners.

 ### Contact